Kawingasaurus: Description

 The otic capsule also known as the bony housing of the inner ear of K. fossilis is inflated due to vestibule inflation.
 The external shape of the otic capsules is reliant on the shape of the vestibule as well as the anterior semicircular canals and ampullae.
 The otic capsules have significance due to sound transmission mechanisms via the snout, skull roof and otic capsules.
 On the right side of a preserved mandible, the remains of a small reflected lamina suggests that it covered parts of the recessus mandibularis serving as a sound receiving component.
 As in other nonmammalian synapsids, the mandible and jaw articulation found in Kawingasarus likely served for both hearing and feeding.

 Paleobiology

 Diet

 Kawingasaurus was an herbivore in the Late Permian Usili Formation in Tanzania.
 The exact dietary patterns are not fully understood as it is possible that this species may have varied in degrees of omnivory or insectivory.
 Due to its sloping skull, it was likely that Kawingasaurus was a grazer.

 Locomotion

-Kawingasaurus had a short neck and laterally-drected shoulder joint.
+Kawingasaurus had a short neck and laterally-directed shoulder joint.
 The forelimbs were short and powerful.
-It’s manus were broad with fused phalanges.
+Its manus were broad with fused phalanges.
 The hind limbs were flexible and likely used to move dirt out of the way showing similarities to modern burrowing mammals.
 The form of locomotion for this species is thought to be quadrupedalism.